-How to prepare your home for floods
+How to prepare for a flood

-Clean gutters, downpipes and drains
+Keep gutters, downpipes and drains clear of debris

 Secure loose items around your property

 Your outdoor dining setting or trampoline can become a hazard if swept away during a flood.
 Where possible, bring items indoors or lock them in your garage.